7 Critical Computer Science Courses to Expect

 While those factors are definitely of huge importance, so are the courses you’ll take as part of the program.
 Is it all a bunch of lectures about complex computational theories?
 Complete “lab” work?
 Write papers about computer programming?

-7 Computer Science courses you’ll find at Rasmussen College
+7 Computer Science courses you’ll find at Rasmussen University

 Considering a Computer Science degree?
 Read on to get a better feel for what you’ll learn in your Computer Science courses and why this material matters in the real world.